UT-Austin-RPL/sirius-runtime-monitor/index_backup.markdown

 <br>
 <hr>

-<h1 align="center">Overview</h1>
+<h1 align="center">Sirius: Overview</h1>

 <table border="0" cellspacing="10" cellpadding="0" align="center">
   <tbody><tr><td>
   <p align="justify" width="20%">

-Our framework enables a human and a robot to collaborate on manipulation tasks through shared control.
+Sirius enables a human and a robot to collaborate on manipulation tasks through shared control.
 The human monitors the robot’s autonomous execution and intervenes to provide corrections through teleoperation.
 Data from deployments will be used by our algorithm to improve the robot’s policy in consecutive rounds of policy learning.